Have a question?Scroll down, and hopefully we will answer it!

 The kumara powder is to be mixed with water to form a paste.
 This is then added to any foods that you give your baby throughout the study.
 We hope that your baby will be able to consume 5 g (1 tsp) of kumara powder every day.

 Kumara is a widely accepted food to be offered to infants as a first food.
 There are no perceivable risks associated with your baby consuming kumara.

 The purpose of this study is to examine the feasibility of conducting a randomised controlled trial (RCT) where we will assess the microbial impact of different whole foods during the complementary feeding period and the impact this has on immune health.

 Why have I been invited to participate?

-You have been invited to participate in this study because you are the parent or caregiver of a child who is currently between 2 to 3 months of age.
+You have been invited to participate in this study because you are the parent or caregiver of a child who has not begun to eat solids.

-You also plan to introduce your child’s first complementary foods between 4 and 6 months of age (as per the Ministry of Health Food and Nutrition Guidelines).
+You also plan to introduce your child’s first complementary foods around 6 months of age (as per the Ministry of Health Food and Nutrition Guidelines).

 What probiotic are we using?

 The probiotic control that we will be using for those assigned to Group 2 will be Bifodobacterium Lactis.

 This probiotic is commonly used in commercial infant formula and commercial infant products.